sontqq/botmate/README.md

 5. Click START
 6. PROFIT

-# This is undetecable BUT be sure NOT to rename the window to "BOT" ;) ot something similar.
+# This is undetecable BUT be sure NOT to rename the window to "BOT" ;) or something similar.
 That's all.

 Feature requests and suggestions are welcomed!

+Source code will not be released until BotMate reaches a stable 1.0 version.